Discover solar energy's current role and future potential in the global electricity supply

 How long do I have to complete the course once I have purchased it?

 You have 2 years to complete this course.
-We will email you 30 days, 7 days and 1 day before your enrollment expires.
+We will email you 30 days before your enrollment expires.

 What is your refund policy?